HyVar/gentoo_to_mspl/README.md

 HyPortage works by abstracting the portage tree and the user configuration (i.e., the files in /etc/portage) into some data that is then combined with the user request to solve the dependencies.
+In particular, package dependencies are translated into [SMT constraints](https://en.wikipedia.org/wiki/Satisfiability_modulo_theories), and a backend solver guarantees the correctness and completeness of the result.
-The list of packages to install and uninstall are saved in a bash script, and the use flag configuration is saved in a package.use file.
+The list of packages to install and uninstall are saved in a bash script, and the use flag configuration is saved in a `package.use` file.
 The bash script can be executed to install the desired packages.

 Note that HyPortage when a package can not be installed will worn the user that can also use the tool in